ramrams18/Image-to-Image-Translation-with-Conditional-Adversarial-Networks-Colorization/README.md

 Image-to-Image Translation

-In our project we are taking black and white images and converting them into color images.
+In the project i took black and white images and converting them into color images.
 Networks learn the mapping from input channel (L) to output channels (ab) and try to generate image using latent space that can fool the discriminator.

-• We are using as CNN Generator and CNN Discriminator to achieve our results.
+• I used CNN Generator and CNN Discriminator to achieve the results.

 Process of converting from black and white to color:

-• We are going to be using GAN for our image conversion.
+• I'm going to use GAN for image conversion.

 • Converting between 2 different color spaces (RGB – LAB)